-Success by design has been added to your bookmarks.
+Success by design has been saved

 The path to college graduation is more uncertain than ever: Nearly one-third of undergraduates leave after their first year, and many require six years to complete their studies.
 What’s behind these trends?
 What steps can colleges and universities take to more effectively support their students?

 The first in a series examining innovative and effective strategies for improving student success, this introductory article examines current challenges to persistence and completion, and the demographic trends likely to further compound the issues in the coming years.
 It lays out a framework for building institutions designed to promote student success outcomes.
 It also surveys some of the most promising innovations across all dimensions of the student experience—from the classroom and support services to campus operations and partnerships with the broader community.
 Deloitte’s Center for Higher Education Excellence monitors developments in this area and, through this Success by Design series, will highlight some of the most promising strategies to help improve persistence rates, time to graduation, and completion rates.

 Every year across the United States, a significant number of students fail to complete their college degrees.

 According to the National Student Clearinghouse Research Center, 30 percent of students who entered college in the fall of 2014 did not return in the second year.1 The debate over student debt frequently overlooks these students, who typically take on loans but leave college short of attaining a post-secondary credential.
 Often saddled with debt, and without the benefit of the increased earning power that college graduates accrue, they tend to face a difficult struggle.2 They are also the most likely to default on their student loans.
 According to the Federal Reserve Bank of New York, defaults are most common among students with the lowest debt burdens.
 Among those with less than $5,000 in debt, one in three defaulted on their loans.3